 You’ve always been knowledgeable about computers, and you know that the world of technology is a growing and rapidly changing field.
 The future rests on technology, so it’s important that students understand the basics of computers and how to use them for different functions and purposes.
-With the information technology supplemental endorsement, you’ll be ready to teach computer science, computer programming, keyboarding, and even web design and networking to grades pre-kindergarten through grade 12.
+With an endorsement to teach information technology, you’ll be ready to teach computer science, computer programming, keyboarding, and even web design and networking to students in elementary school through high school.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey